-Problem 2: (5 points) In the above problem, suppose $D_1 = (x, y, \theta) = (1.0, 2.0, 30.0^{\circ})$ and $D_2 = (x, y, \theta) = (2.0, 2.0, 45^{\circ})$.
+Suppose $D_1 = (x, y, \theta) = (1.0, 3.0, 45.0^\circ)$ and $D_2 = (x, y, \theta) = (1.0, 2.0, 30^\circ)$.
 Where is the pole of the displacement from B to C in this case?

-Problem 3: (15 points) Using the set up of Problem 1, pick a coordinate system whose origin is located at the pole of the displacement, and show that in this coordinate system, the displacement of the body from B to C is a pure rotation.
+Problem 2: Using the set up of Problem 1, pick a coordinate system whose origin is located at the pole of the displacement, and show that in this coordinate system, the displacement of the body from B to C is a pure rotation.

-Problem 4: (15 points) A planar reflection is an operation wherein one "reflects" all of the particles in a body across a line.
+Problem 3: A planar reflection is an operation wherein one "reflects" all of the particles in a body across a line.
 Show (intuitively) that reflections "preserve length."
 That is, reflections do not alter the distance relationship between particles in a rigid body.
 Can any planar displacement be equivalently performed by a reflection?

-Problem 5: (10 points) In class we used the particle nature of rigid bodies to "prove" that a planar rigid body has three degrees of freedom.
+Problem 4: In class we used the particle nature of rigid bodies to "prove" that a planar rigid body has three degrees of freedom.
 Use the same idea to "prove" that a body undergoing spherical motion has three degrees of freedom.